DIY Valentine hearts made from any craft supplies, for free!

 Cardboard heart templates are thin and light, making them easy to glue craft supplies onto.

-Attaching the craft supplies
+Dry-fitting the craft supplies onto the hearts

 Tips on gluing bark to a valentine heart for Valentine's Day.